-In this scheme we also requested the interpretation.
+In this scheme we also requested the interpretation of test results.
 Table 3 shows the interpretation frequency for the respective sample pairs.
 The correct interpretation is marked with a green box.
 It can be seen that interpretation is nearly always correct.